 Upper body warm up is to be done by moving your arms.

-So, first throw punches in a circular fashion.
-Do it in forward direction in the beginning and then shift to backwards.
+So, first, throw punches in a circular fashion.
+Do it in the forward direction in the beginning and then shift to backward.

 Then do the crossover thing.
-That’s throwing punches with both hands simultaneously to the sides and then pulling them backwards.
+That’s throwing punches with both hands simultaneously to the sides and then pulling them backward.

 Lower Body Warm Up